ctkelley/SIAMFANLEquations.jl/README.md

      -  ptcsol.jl  is in the Solvers directory.
 I have fixed this so that it also works for scalar equations, which means that ptcsolsc.jl is now just a stub.
 Look at the source.

-     - The notebook is at least a few weeks from being finished.
+     - The notebook section for Chapter 2, __SIAMFANLCh2s.ipynb__ works and is essentially done.
+Chapter 2 of the print book is in the same shape.
      The examples all work.
 The mappings notebook-->print book and printbook-->notebook need more time.
+When that is done it's time to release v0.2.2 and register the package.

      - The scalar codes nsolsc.jl and ptcsolsc.jl are stable and I won't be messing with them for quite a while.

-The plan is, for x > 1
+The plan is, for x > 2.

-- v0.x.1 goes live when the codes can duplicate the examples I'll keep from Chapter x of (Kel03) and make the new examples.
+- v0.x.0 goes live when the codes can duplicate the examples I'll keep from Chapter x of (Kel03) and make the new examples.
+Version v0.x.1 means the codes are finished and I have solid drafts of the print book and notebook parts of the chapter.
 Version v0.x.2 goes out when the codes and notebook for Chapter x are finished.
 0.x.y for y > 2 are serious bug fixes and/or changes in the calling sequences/interfaces/rules that I have to do to make things consistent with future chapters.

 - I will formally register the package no earlier than version 0.2.1 and no later than version 0.2.2.